wiiqwertyuiop/Super-Metroid-Enemy-Randomizer/README.md

 Randomizers are very fun to play and watch!
 Current randomizers randomize just about everything EXCEPT the enemies, which I recently thought would be a fun addition for all the randos out there.

-The goal is to have something that doesn't just work with the orginal game, but also can be patched over existing randomizer ROMs.
+The goal is to have something that doesn't just work with the original game, but also can be patched over existing randomizer ROMs.

-This current implementation is a proof of concept, but does do it's goal of replacing and randomizing the enemies in the game.
-It also removed locked grey doors so you don't have to clear the sprites in a room.
+This current implementation is a proof of concept, but does accomplish the goal of replacing and randomizing the enemies in the game.
+It also removes locked grey doors so you don't have to clear the sprites in a room.

 ## What it does not do

 - Bosses are left unchanged.
 - Certain key sprites are ignored (i.e shutters, elevator sprites, etc.)
-- Not *every* enemy in the game will make an apperance.
+- Not *every* enemy in the game will make an appearance.
 This is to prevent crashing and soft locks.
 - Currently there is no logic in place for progression.
 So impossible seeds are likely.

 ## Feedback is appreciated!